daniel-lima-lopez/Collaborative-Filtering-in-Recomender-System/README.md

 # Collaborative-Filtering-in-Recomender-System
-This repository presents an implementation of a movie recomender system based on Collaborative Filtering.
+This repository presents an implementation of a movie recommender system based on Collaborative Filtering.
 The dataset used in this work, [ml-latest-small](https://grouplens.org/datasets/movielens/), contains over 100,000 ratings performed by 600 users considering 9,000 movies.

 ## Installation
 Clone this repository: